JonathanCass/photoalbum/README.md

 The Previous button will be hidden when displaying the first image in the array and the Next button will likewise be hidden while displaying the final picture of the array.

-Added buttons to add custom photo page to assist in testing.
+Custom poster page now has buttons to allow for quick input of an existing genre into the field and a couple of other buttons to assist with testing.
 Added a link to the Album Select page in Album select nav bar to allow for a better Album browsing experience.

 Assignment Instructions